DeltaFlow: An Efficient Multi-frame Scene Flow Estimation Method: Conclusion

 This paper introduces \(\Delta\)Flow, an efficient framework for multi-frame scene flow estimation.
 It addresses the scalability challenge by leveraging a \(\Delta\) scheme to extract motion cues without feature expansion as the number of frames grows. \(\Delta\)Flow achieves state-of-the-art performance on the Argoverse 2 and Waymo datasets while maintaining low computational cost and strong cross-domain generalization.
 Additionally, the proposed Category-Balanced Loss and Instance Consistency Loss enhance learning for underrepresented small objects and enforce coherent object-level motion.
 With its accuracy and efficiency, \(\Delta\)Flow is well-suited for real-world autonomous driving applications.

-\paragraph{Limitations and Future Work} While \(\Delta\)Flow offers a highly efficient multi-frame pipeline for scene flow estimation, it currently relies on ground-truth annotations for supervised training.
+\textbf{Limitations and Future Work} While \(\Delta\)Flow offers a highly efficient multi-frame pipeline for scene flow estimation, it currently relies on ground-truth annotations for supervised training.
 A promising direction for future work is to incorporate self-supervised learning strategies into the \(\Delta\)Flow framework.
 This could enable high-efficiency, multi-frame scene flow estimation without labeled data, and enhance the real-time capabilities of self-supervised methods.

 \ifready \paragraph{Acknowledgement} We thank Chenhan Jiang and Yunqi Miao for helpful discussions during revision.
-This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation and Prosense (2020-02963) funded by Vinnova.
+This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+This work was also in part financially supported by Digital Futures.
 The computations were enabled by the supercomputing resource Berzelius provided by National Supercomputer Centre at Linköping University and the Knut and Alice Wallenberg Foundation, Sweden. \fi {

 }